awesomemotive/WP-Mail-SMTP/readme.txt

 This allows you to use your <a href="http://www.wpbeginner.com/beginners-guide/how-to-setup-a-professional-email-address-with-gmail-and-google-apps/" rel="friend">professional email address</a> and improve email deliverability.

 Unlike other Gmail SMTP plugins, our Gmail SMTP option uses OAuth to authenticate your Google account, keeping your login information 100% secure.

+Our plugin also offers the "One-Click Setup" option, which allows you to start sending emails from your Gmail account with just a few clicks.
+It eliminates the need to manually configure your own Google App, which is a technical and time-consuming process.

 Read our <a href="https://wpmailsmtp.com/docs/how-to-set-up-the-gmail-mailer-in-wp-mail-smtp/" rel="friend">Gmail documentation</a> for more details.